spawaskar-cora/cora-docs/docs/index.md

 # Contribution Guidelines

 If you are submitting documentation for the **current stable release**, submit it to the corresponding branch.
-For example, documentation for CoRA 1.0 would be submitted to the `1.0` branch.
+For example, documentation for CoRA 1.0 would be submitted to the `1.0` branch, documentation for CoRA 2.0 would be submitted to the `2.0` branch and so on.
 Documentation intended for the next release of CoRA should be submitted to the `master` branch.